 But not everything that’s wrong can be their children’s fault.
 There can be hundreds of things to badly impact anyone’s mental health.
 Do not assume the child is doing it themselves.

-It’s also important to note while you may not be directly blaming your children for their condition, but you leave them subconscious clues to make them feel that way.
+It’s also important to note while you may not be directly blaming your children for their condition, you leave them subconscious clues to make them feel that way.

-Such bad and unhelpful response when given continuously can kick your child way beyond worse.
+Such a bad and unhelpful response when given continuously can kick your child way beyond worse.
 Their feelings would stay “captured” inside their mind.
 And they’d stop sharing anything further with you, while bearing all of it alone.

 5. Showing Them You Are Worried

-A common mistake done by many parents while helping their child deal with depression is to make it too obvious they’re worried.
+A common mistake many parents make while helping their child deal with depression is to make it too obvious they’re worried.
 It is necessary to show you care for your child while listening to their suffering.
 But keeping up an expression of worry can make them sadder, or push them into a defensive position.